swiftlang/swift-foundation/Proposals/NNNN-calendar-improvements.md

     /// - parameter wrappingComponents: If `true`, the component should be incremented and wrap around to zero/one on overflow, and should not cause higher components to be incremented.
 The default value is `false`.
     /// - returns: A `Sequence` of `Date` values, or an empty sequence if no addition could be performed.
     @available(FoundationPreview 0.4, *)
+    public func dates(byAdding component: Calendar.Component,
+                      value: Int = 1,
-    public func dates(startingAt start: Date,
+                      startingAt start: Date,
                       in range: Range<Date>? = nil,
-                      byAdding component: Calendar.Component,
-                      value: Int = 1,
                       wrappingComponents: Bool = false) -> some (Sequence<Date> & Sendable)

-    /// Returns a sequence of `Date`s, calculated by repeatedly adding an amount of `Calendar.Component`s to a starting `Date` and then to each subsequent result.
+    /// Returns a sequence of `Date`s, calculated by adding a scaled amount of `DateComponents` to a starting `Date`.
     /// If a range is supplied, the sequence terminates if the next result is not contained in the range.
 The starting point does not need to be contained in the range, but if the first result is outside of the range then the result will be an empty sequence.
     ///
     /// - parameter startingAt: The starting point of the search.